DishaPandit/StriverA2Z/README.md

 # StriverA2Z
-DSA Questions of Striver's A2Z series
+DSA Questions of Striver's A2Z series.